Nzaba/datasciencecom-r-tutorial/post/blogpost.md

   filter(!(str_detect(word, "[0-9]")))  # Remove numbers as well
 ```

 After this step, we have a much better looking data frame.
-The wordcloud from all the ingredients looks like
+With uninteresting words removed, the word cloud from all the ingredients looks like

 ![title](img/wordcloud.png)

 Let's also look at how words in all the recipes are associated with each other.
-Certain words would tend to cluster in certain types of recipes, for example one would expect to see sugar, flour and baking in a given recipe, but not garlic and chocolate (hopefully!).
+Certain words would tend to cluster in certain types of recipes.
+For example one would expect to see sugar, flour and baking in a given recipe, but not garlic and chocolate (hopefully not!).
 So let's perform a few steps of data wrangling to visualize how words are distributed.

-First let us simply reduce the number of words by limiting to the top 25
+First let's simply reduce the number of words by limiting to the top 25

 ```r
 top_words <- df_ingrdt %>% count(word, sort = TRUE) %>% slice(1:25)